WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

 > ---

 #### Creating the aggregations
+!!! abstract
     An Aggregation can return a count, sum, average, max, min, or cardinality of a field along with a name you provide.
 They can also have their own set of filters which can be used to further refine the data into the information you require.
     In their most basic form an aggregation is represented like: `{ field: "string", type: count, name: "string" }` inside an array.
     They can be further bifurcated by having other fields in the query.
 In our case we are going to slice our aggregations based on the lastQueue where they were assigned.
 > ??? challenge w50 "Create an aggregation to return the count of contact"
     { field: "id", type: count, name: "contacts" }
     > We are returning the count of the task IDs and naming is "contacts"